blake-c-aggienetwork/advent-of-code-2022/README.md

 #### Day 5
 - I gave up on parsing this immediately
-- Actually problem not too hard once the input is parsed
+- Actual problem not too hard once the input is parsed
 - I went up in placement a lot globally